 Lumpectomy – The Procedure

-Lumpectomy (also called breast conserving surgery, partial mastectomy or wide excision) is often done under general anesthesia.
-So, you are asleep during the surgery.
-In some cases, regional anesthesia may be used.
+Lumpectomy (also called breast-conserving surgery, partial mastectomy or wide excision) is often done under general anesthesia.
+This means you are asleep during the surgery.
+In some cases, local anesthesia with sedation, or regional anesthesia may be used.

 The surgeon makes an incision (cut) in the breast and removes the tumor, along with a small rim of normal tissue around it.